What is sensory integration therapy?

 What is the idea behind sensory integration therapy for autistic children?

 Most people experience events that stimulate more than one sense at the same time.
 For example, when we read a book, we see the words on the page, we hear the pages turning, and we feel the book in our hands.
 We might even be able to smell the book if it’s old or dusty.
-We take in all this varied sensory information and combine it to give us a clear understanding of the world around us.
+We take in this varied sensory information and combine it to get a clear understanding of the world around us.

-Autistic children can have trouble combining sensory information in this way.
+Autistic children can have difficulties combining sensory information in this way.
 The idea of sensory integration therapy is to use physical activities and exercises to help children learn to interpret and use sensory information more effectively.

 What does sensory integration therapy involve?